Cook County (film): Cast

+Production

 In an interview appearing on indiewire.com, Pomes stated: "The story began about people who I have been around, living outside of civilization, out in the woods, down a dirt road with all the old stereotypes: the roof caving in and the tires in the front yard.
 The story is about that group of people, and the family trying to be a family in the backwoods environment.
 Crystal meth was always out there.
 I was never at any crystal meth parties or anything like that, but there were always people where I lived outside of Houston.
 Those are the characters in the film, but crystal meth really drives the story.
 It's the vehicle."

-Not having direct contact with crystal meth addicts, Pomes read widely on the subject of drug addiction.
-Explained Pomes in an interview for Filmmaker Magazine: "I did a ton of research.
+Not having direct contact with meth addicts, Pomes read widely on the subject of drug addiction.
+Pomes recounted in an interview for Filmmaker Magazine: "I did a ton of research.
 Mostly just through the Internet, through magazine articles and things of that nature.
 I did a lot.
 There is so much out there.
 People on meth like to talk about it.
 They like to take[sic] about the process of making it, the problems they have with it.
 There are tons of blogs out there, websites, people write songs and poetry about it [laughs].
 Not in a good way necessarily, or a glorifying way, but just how it’s affected there[sic] lives.
 There’s recipes out there, you don’t just have to make it one way.
 There’s a bunch of different ways to do it.
 We found lots of pictures of people on meth and meth labs and used those to inspire us a bit for wardrobe, makeup, art direction, the general aesthetic of the movie."